Frequently asked questions

 Looking for your credit file?

 Your monthly repayment history on credit accounts like loans and credit cards can be recorded on your credit report by a credit provider.
 If you pay your credit card or loan repayments more than 14 days past the due date this can be recorded on your credit report as part of your repayment history information as a late payment.
-This repayment history information is recorded on your credit report for a period of 2 years.
-Whilst one late repayment, depending upon how late the payment is, is unlikely to significantly impact your credit worthiness, a number of late payments could be an indication you are in financial stress and may negatively impact your credit report.
+This repayment history information is recorded on your credit report for a period of two years.
+While one late repayment, depending upon how late the payment is, is unlikely to significantly impact your credit worthiness, a number of late payments could be an indication you are in financial stress and may negatively impact your credit report.

 When you apply for credit either with a phone or utility company or a loan with a bank or finance company, they generally assess both the information on your application as well as information on your credit report against their own lending policies to make a decision on whether they will give you credit.